Dana-Farber-AIOS/pathml/README.md

 Note that the docker container requires extra configurations to use with GPU.
 Note that these instructions assume that there are no other processes using port 8888.

+Please refer to the `Docker run` [documentation](https://docs.docker.com/engine/reference/run/) for further instructions on accessing the container, e.g. for mounting volumes to access files on a local machine from within the container.

 ## CUDA

 To use GPU acceleration for model training or other tasks, you must install CUDA.